 X-plore File Manager (by Lonely Cat Games) is one of the oldest independent Android file managers still actively maintained.
-It's free, has a unique tree-style dual-panel UI, and stands out from most competitors by offering an Android TV version.
-Here's how it compares with AnExplorer across every major feature.
+It's free, has a unique tree-style dual-panel UI, and stands out from most competitors by offering a genuine Android TV version.
+Here's how it compares with AnExplorer across every major feature, with honest assessments of each app's strengths and weaknesses.

 Feature Comparison